-Travel through Germany and visit Belgium and France as you learn about international politics and gain fascinating insights into the European Union.
+Travel through Germany and visit Belgium and Luxembourg as you learn about international politics and gain fascinating insights into the European Union.

 Peace, Politics, & Human Rights

-As you travel throughout Germany and across national borders, you will spend time in Frankfurt, Berlin, Niederalteich, Brussels, Cologne, Bonn, Munich, and Strasbourg, France.
+As you travel throughout Germany and across national borders, you will spend time in Frankfurt, Berlin, Niederalteich, Brussels, Cologne, Bonn, Munich, and Schengen, Luxembourg.
 Your Experiment begins with a group orientation in Frankfurt, a global hub for commerce, culture, education, and more, where you will begin taking German language classes.

 Your program will wrap up in Berlin, Germany’s capital and bustling cultural center.
 You will begin with a tour of the city’s important sites, including the Bundestag (Germany’s parliament).
 You’ll also attend workshops on the structure of the E.U., including competencies, tasks, and stakeholders, and a seminar on European asylum politics to learn about the current refugee situation on the continent.

 The Experiment’s programs are designed to build skills that will help you succeed.
 In Germany, you will learn:

 *Program fees may increase by$500 -$1000 to account for changesto lodging accommodations.

 Families or partner organizations are also responsible for arranging and paying for participants' domestic travel to the international departure/return airport in the U.S., whether flying, driving or by other means.
 By its nature, domestic airfare varies by airline, timing, destination, and availability.

 The planned activities and homestay provide for better immersion, which facilities the language learning process.
 I am incredibly grateful that I received the opportunity to further my academic interests, see more of the world, and meet amazing new friends through The Experiment's Germany program!